bantic/Weather-History/README.md

 How many days of the year in NYC have never had rain.
 In other words, is there any day, like October 12th, on which it has never rained in NYC in the past?

-The answer to that question is: No.  Since 1984 (first year for which comprehensive data is available through the WU site), it has rained at least once on every day of the calendar year (at least at JFK airport).
+The answer to that question is: **No**.
+Since 1984 (first year for which comprehensive data is available through the WU site), *it has rained at least once on every day of the calendar year* (at least at JFK airport).

 In Logan, UT, (airport code LGU) these days have never had rain:
 Jan 6, Jan 12, Jan 13, Feb 2, Feb 27, Feb 29, July 8, July 12, July 27, Aug 9,